 When do the Paralympics start and end?
 See the schedule for the 2024 Paris Games

-With the Paris Olympics wrapped up, the 2024 Paralympic Games are set to kick off soon, with a schedule full of sporting events.
+With the Paris Olympics wrapped up, the 2024 Paralympic Games have kicked off, with a schedule full of sporting events.
 Here's everything you need to know about when the Summer Paralympics will start and end.

-The Paralympic Games will begin in Paris on Wednesday, Aug.
-28 and continue through Sunday, Sept.
-8. The opening ceremony will be on Aug.
+The Paralympic Games began in Paris on Wednesday, Aug.
+28, and will continue through Sunday, Sept.
+8. The opening ceremony was on Aug.
 28. Around 4,400 athletes will compete across 20 venues during the Paralympics.
 They'll participate in 23 disciplines.
 At the Olympics, around 10,500 athletes competed in 48 sports disciplines.
 The closing ceremony for the Paralympics will take place on Sept.
 8.

 An overview of the Paralympics schedule for 2024